MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

              When the program is run on a client, Configuration Manager first searches for the command-line file name within the package,  searches next in the local Windows folder, and then searches in local *%path%*.
 If the file cannot be found, the program fails.

-        -   **Startup folder**: Specify the folder from which the program runs, up to 127 characters.
-This folder can be an absolute path on the client or a path that's relative to the distribution point folder that contains the package. **Optional**
+        -   **Startup folder** (optional): Specify the folder from which the program runs, up to 127 characters.
+This folder can be an absolute path on the client or a path that's relative to the distribution point folder that contains the package.

         -   **Run**: Specify the mode in which the program runs on client computers.
 Select one of the following: